-September 30th is the first National Day for Truth and Reconciliation, established by the federal government in response to Truth and Reconciliation Commission Call to Action #80.
+September 30th is National Day for Truth and Reconciliation, established by the federal government in response to Truth and Reconciliation Commission Call to Action #80.

 Indigenous Voices—A video project where several of our Indigenous partners shared with us their answers to common questions about reconciliation.